Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.feegrant.v1.MsgGrantFeeAllowanceResponse"></a>
+<a name="lbm.feegrant.v1.MsgGrantAllowanceResponse"></a>

-### MsgGrantFeeAllowanceResponse
+### MsgGrantAllowanceResponse
-MsgGrantFeeAllowanceResponse defines the Msg/GrantFeeAllowanceResponse response type.
+MsgGrantAllowanceResponse defines the Msg/GrantFeeAllowanceResponse response type.

-<a name="lbm.feegrant.v1.MsgRevokeFeeAllowance"></a>
+<a name="lbm.feegrant.v1.MsgRevokeAllowance"></a>

-### MsgRevokeFeeAllowance
+### MsgRevokeAllowance
-MsgRevokeFeeAllowance removes any existing Allowance from Granter to Grantee.
+MsgRevokeAllowance removes any existing Allowance from Granter to Grantee.

 | Field | Type | Label | Description |